 - ¼ cup chopped green onions

 - 1 teaspoon freshly grated ginger

 - 1 garlic clove minced

-Start by heating the oil in a large skillet or wok over high heat.
-Add the cabbage, edamame, broccoli, onions, ginger, and minced garlic.
+- Start by heating the oil in a large skillet or wok over high heat.
+Add the broccoli slaw, mushrooms, edamame, onions, ginger, and minced garlic.
 Saute for 3-4 minutes until vegetables start to wilt.

-Prepare a steamer basket by spraying lightly with oil.
+- Prepare a steamer basket by spraying lightly with oil or lining with parchment paper.
 Find a pot that will fit the steamer in it and fill with a few inches of water, being sure that the water does not come in contact with the steamer itself.
 Bring the water to a boil.

 - Using a pastry brush or your fingers, wet down the outer edges of the wonton wrapper.
 Place 1 teaspoon of vegetable mixture in the center of each wonton.
 Fold the wonton wrapper in half, making a triangle shape.
 Bring the edges of the long side of the triangle together.